 Abstract: We investigate how two signals of restaurant quality, hygiene grade cards and online reviews, affect consumer choice and restaurant hygiene.
 Unlike hygiene cards, online reviews contain information about multiple dimensions of restaurant quality.
 To extract signals of hygiene from online reviews, we exploit the fact that health inspectors look for different types of violations and we apply machine learning methods to predict the occurrence of individual violations from review text.
 Using out-of-sample prediction accuracy as a measure of signal informativeness, we find substantial heterogeneity in how informative reviews are about different violations.
 Reviews are more informative about food handling and pest violations than facilities and maintenance violations.
 Next, we estimate the effect of hygiene information contained in online reviews on consumer demand and restaurant hygiene choices.
 We find that consumer demand is more sensitive to more informative signals of hygiene.
 In addition, restaurants that are reviewed online are more likely to comply with hygiene standards for which online reviews provide a more informative signal.
 Our results have implications for the allocation of limited regulator resources when consumers rate service providers online.

 Abstract: Big data have attracted significant interest from business, government agencies, academic communities and the general public.
 They offer the potential to transform knowledge discovery and decision making.
-We consider in this talk big medical data, in particular electronic health records (EHR), which have been widely adopted over the last two decades to give healthcare providers faster and easier access to record, retrieve and modify patient information.
-The massive EHR also presents opportunities for studying the causal relationship between diseases and treatments.
+We consider in this talk big medical data, in particular electronic health insurance data, which have been widely adopted over the last two decades to give healthcare and insurance providers faster and easier access to record, retrieve and process patient information.
+The massive health insurance data also present opportunities for studying the causal relationship between diseases and treatments.
 We will use our analysis of the causal relationship between cancer immunotherapy and autoimmune diseases as an illustration.
 Immunotherapy is one of the most exciting cancer treatments developed in the last five years; it works by enhancing the body’s own immune system to fight cancer and has been shown to extend patients’ life expectancy.
 An unintended side effect observed anecdotally by several doctors is that immunotherapy seems to lead to more autoimmune diseases.
-We analyzed an EHR system, which covers over 45 million members, to study the potential causal relationship between cancer immunotherapy and autoimmune diseases.
-Mining the massive EHR allows us to answer the causal question.
+We analyzed an electronic health insurance data system, which covers over 44 million members, to study the potential causal relationship between cancer immunotherapy and autoimmune diseases.
+Mining the massive data allows us to answer the causal question.
 We will also discuss the complications and lessons we learned from working on big medical data.